Adi Drishya Department

 Multidisciplinary Field Documentation of rock art sites has been initiated in the states of Uttarakhand, Jammu & Kashmir, Himachal Pradesh, Madhya Pradesh, Chhattisgarh, Uttar Pradesh, Jharkhand, Assam, Rajasthan, Tamilnadu, Karnataka and Maharashtra.
 In Eastern India, the work has been completed in the state of Odisha and in South India, the work has been completed in the state of Andhra Pradesh and Kerala.
 Up till now a huge database of photographs, audio-videos, slides, line drawing and GPS data has been compiled.

-Three international conferences (1993, 2012 and 2016) and seven national seminars (1991, 1996, 2004, 2015, 2016 and 2017) have been conducted on the subject.
+Three International Conferences (1993, 2012 and 2016), eight national seminars (1996, 2015, 2016, 2017, 2018 and 2019) and two webinars in year 2020 (on virtual platform) have been conducted on the subject.
 An international conference on Global Rock Art was held at IGNCA in (1993) in which experts and scholars from various parts of the world participated.
 The conference was significant as it highlighted the importance of Rock Art study and allied subjects.
 The International Conference of Rock Art on 2012 was conceived with special attention to the inter-disciplinary research involving allied disciplines like anthropology, geology, art history etc, which can open new horizons to the study of Rock Art.
 The deliberations in the conference sessions were around the themes: Concept and Methodology; Forms, Content, Context; Interpreting Rock Art; Documentation and Conservation.
 In 2016 an international workshop was organised during the India-China Rock Art exhibition at IGNCA in which several delegates and scholars from both India and China participated.
 The workshop primarily highlighted the research and documentation carried out so far in both these countries in the field of rock art.

 Review Meeting of the State Coordinators and Multidisciplinary Team Members of IGNCA Rock Art Project held on – 5th and 6th March, 2009 in IGNCA.

-A workshop on Rock Art was held in 2012.
+A Workshop on Rock Art was held in 2012.
 The Rock Art scholars and Community Artists from Saura (Odisha), Warli (Maharashtra) and Rathwa (Gujarat) tribes, demonstrated replication of Rock Art in the workshop to create general awareness and to show the continuity of the artistic traditions in Indian context.
 The techniques and tools used for making engravings and the materials used for paintings were also demonstrated.
 The children/students were allowed to have first hand experience of the prehistoric tools.
 They were encouraged to draw and paint this art form in the workshop.
 In year 2013, the orientation workshop held at Guwahati, Pondicherry and Uttar Pradesh whereas in year 2016, it was held at Nagpur.
-The workshops for school children were also organised at Odisha (2013), Pondicherry (2013), Bengaluru (2013), Tripunithra (2014), Thanjavur (2015), Nagpur (2015), Lucknow (2016), Shimla (2016), Punjab (2016), Bhopal (2017), Dehradun (2017), Hazaribagh (2018), Patna (2018) and Gujarat (2018).
+The workshops for school children were also organised at Odisha (2013), Pondicherry (2013), Bengaluru (2013), Tripunithra (2014), Thanjavur (2015), Nagpur (2015), Lucknow (2016), Shimla (2016), Punjab (2016), Bhopal (2017), Dehradun (2017), Hazaribagh (2018), Patna (2018); Gujarat (2018) and Rajasthan (2019).
 Apart from these, a workshop on ‘Suitable Dating Technique for Indian Rock Art ‘ and an orientation workshop on Rock Art at Birbal Sahni Institute of Palaeobotony, Lucknow were organised in 2014.
 Awareness Programmes in Assam (2014), Uttar Pradesh (2015), Himachal Pradesh (2015) and Uttar Pradesh (2018) were held.
+An Artist’s Workshop at Bhimbetka, Madhya Pradesh (2019) have also been organised at Bhimbetka on the occasion of celebration of Centenary year of Dr. V. S. Wakankar, World Heritage Week and Foundation Week of IGNCA.
 The Orientation Workshops, Children Workshops and Community Awareness Campaigns would be held in other parts of the country also.